Pratipkhandelwal/Python/README.md

-# Pythonic
+# Pythonic Code DataBase

-Contains Python codes from hackerearth , codechef and other competitive contests.
+This repo contains Python codes from Hackerearth, Codechef and other Competitive Contests.